CupoMeridio/Sito-di-viaggi---Tecnologie-Web---UNISA-2024-2025/README.md

 The architecture follows the client-server model, implementing the fundamentals of **HTML5**, **CSS3**, and **JavaScript** for the frontend, with backend logic based on **PHP** and data persistence managed through **MySQL/MariaDB**.

+## 📄 Project Guidelines
+The original assignment guidelines provided for this project can be found here: [LineeGuida_Progetto_TecnologieWeb.pdf](./LineeGuida_Progetto_TecnologieWeb.pdf)

 ## 📸Gallery
 <table align="center">
   <thead>